zxkevinxz/ai-hero/courses/06-agents/03-challenges/09-managing-context-window-with-summarization/article.md

-Lms have a limited context window.
+LLMs have a limited context window.

-To handle extremely long context windows, you can summarise the conversation so far and feed the summary into the LLM.
+To handle extremely long context windows, you can summarize the conversation so far and feed the summary into the LLM.

+This naturally means that as conversations get longer and longer, the LLM's output degrades.